gruntjs/grunt-docs/Getting-started.md

 Be sure to commit the updated `package.json` file with your project when you're done!

 ## The Gruntfile
-The `Gruntfile.js` or `Gruntfile.coffee` file is a valid JavaScript or CoffeeScript file that belongs in the root directory of your project, next to the `package.json` file, and should be committed with your project source.
+The `Gruntfile.js` file is a valid JavaScript file that belongs in the root directory of your project, next to the `package.json` file, and should be committed with your project source.

+If you would like to write your Gruntfile in CoffeeScript, TypeScript, Babel or any other language; first install the appropriate package and give your Gruntfile a corresponding file extension.
+For instance, you would `npm install coffeescript` and name your file `Gruntfile.coffee` to write your Gruntfile in CoffeeScript.

 A `Gruntfile` is comprised of the following parts: